thingsboard/thingsboard.github.io/docs/user-guide/integrations/http.md

 {% assign feature = "Platform Integrations" %}{% include templates/pe-feature-banner.md %}

+## Overview

-HTTP Integration allows to convert existing protocols and payload formats to ThingsBoard message format and is useful in several deployment scenarios:
+HTTP Integration allows converting existing protocols and payload formats to ThingsBoard message format and is useful in several deployment scenarios:

  - stream device and/or asset data from external system, IoT platform or connectivity provider back-end.
  - stream device and/or asset data from your custom application running in the cloud.